temporalio/documentation/docs/java/how-to-define-workflow-parameters-in-java.md

 The `@WorkflowMethod` identifies the method that is the starting point of the Workflow Execution.
 The [Workflow Execution](/docs/concepts/what-is-a-workflow-execution) completes when this method completes.

-A Workflow Definition interface in Java can have only one method annotated with `@WorkflowMethod`.
-It can be used to denote the [Workflow Type](/docs/concepts/what-is-a-workflow-type).

 A method annotated with `@WorkflowMethod` can have any number of parameters.
 We recommend passing a single parameter that contains all the input fields to allow for adding fields in a backward-compatible manner.